GoodnessEzeokafor/bitmama-enterprise-nodesdk/README.md

 ## Bitmama Enterprse ![Build status](https://travis-ci.com/GoodnessEzeokafor/bitmama-enterprise-nodesdk.svg?branch=main)

 Nodejs API wrapper for [Bitmama Enterprise](https://bitmama.io/).
-This sdk can be used to create crypto wallet and receive crypto transactions
+This SDK can be used to create a crypto wallet and receive crypto transactions
 ### Installation

 ```